 In 2012 Splash Box expanded their capabilities to include 508 Compliance Remediation of documents for the web in order to make our client materials accessible to the hard of sight.
+We also provide extensive consulting to our clients in the changes that they need to enact to make sure their websites pass all inspection points and avoid costly ADA lawsuits.
 We are very proud to offer this valuable service to our clients and help them meet the guidelines set out by U.S. Department of Health and Human Services in 2001.

 Screen readers have empowered the visually impaired to have a level of access and usability to online material.
 Our team provides reliable cost-effective remediation solutions to make sure you can reach this valuable group.

 PDF, WORD.
 EXCEL & POWER POINT REMEDIATION

 Turn your documents into 508 compliant accessible documents.
 All documents are remediated to current WCAG 2.0 levels.

 508 Remediation is performed to all levels of accessibility including WCAG 2.0.